 |

-Agouti is the tabby/patterned
+is the tabby/patterned cat

-colored (solid color) cat
+is the self colored (solid color) cat

-A is dominant to a, though not
+is dominant to a, though not always completely - you can

-the tabby pattern on a solid colored black cat that is
+sometimes see the shadow of the tabby pattern on a solid

-heterozygous (i.e. on one that is Aa)
+colored black cat that is heterozygous (i.e. on one that

-a in combination with the
+in combination with the Inhibitor gene (I)

 can cause smoke (see more at the bottom of this page)